-Matthew Schulman, a board-certified plastic surgeon in New York; but a recent study showing that the toxin can help obese people lose weight by blocking a nerve that controls the feeling of hunger has sparked interest.
+Botox can also be injected into the lower cheeks on each side of the face to soften the effects of the muscles and create a more contoured lower appearance and a slimmer, more symmetrical profile.
+Using Botox injections in the stomach to lose weight is nothing new according to Dr. Matthew Schulman, a board-certified plastic surgeon in New York.
+A recent study showed that the toxin can help obese people lose weight by blocking a nerve that controls the feeling of hunger.
 Although two-thirds of participants lost up to 17% of their body weight during the first year, one-third did not.
-I think people will do anything to lose weight and losing weight is a multi-billion dollar industry, so unfortunately there will be a lot of doctors eager to start doing this.
-Botox injections are not 100% safe in the stomach, where paralysis of the muscles and vagus nerve can lead to bloating, vomiting, digestive problems and respiratory problems, says Dr.
+Botox injections are not 100% safe in the stomach, where paralysis of the muscles and vagus nerve can lead to bloating, vomiting, digestive problems and respiratory problems.